 Make font sizes larger

-Increase the magnification on your screen or make the font size of text larger.
-This will mean you see less text at one time, but will allow you to read the information on the screen more easily.
-Making text larger will make it easier on your eyes, reduce eye fatigue, and help you feel more comfortable.
+Consider increasing the magnification or font size of text on your screen, especially if you will be on screen for longer periods.
+Increasing the size will mean you see less text at one time, but will also allow you to read the information on the screen more easily.
+This will make it easier on your eyes and help you feel more comfortable.

 Limit scrolling when possible

-Scrolling can be very triggering, especially for individuals who are experiencing visual sensitivity.
-To help you feel more comfortable, use page down and page up keyboard shortcuts instead of scrolling up or down on your screen.
+Having to scroll through text on a screen can be very triggering, especially for those that are experiencing motion sensitivity.
+If you’ve been having a hard time tolerating scrolling consider using page down & page up keys instead of scrolling up or down on your screen.

 On a Mac?
 Use the Fn-Up Arrow and Fn-Down Arrow combinations.